 Squamish Terminals quality management system is registered to ISO 9001:2015, which supports our commitment to a high standard of service, cargo care, efficiency and customer satisfaction.

-Squamish Terminals has a comprehensive health and safety management system that meets a stringent set of audit standards, demonstrating our commitment to a safe and healthy workplace for all employees.
+Squamish Terminals has a comprehensive health and safety management system which is registered to OHSAS 18001:2007, demonstrating our commitment to a safe and healthy workplace for all employees.
 The responsibility to meet this commitment is shared by management, administration, supervisors and longshore employees.
 This cooperative effort at all levels helps Squamish Terminals achieve a successful health and safety program.
 For our full Health and Safety Policy, click here.

 Squamish Terminals maintains a staffed 24-hour security gate as well as comprehensive security procedures.
 On June 1, 2004, Squamish Terminals’ security protocols were registered with the International Maritime Organization (IMO) under Port Facility Number 5048 and on June 30, 2004 Squamish Terminals’ Security Plan was recognized by Transport Canada under Certificate SC000069.
 Without these two documents Squamish Terminals cannot participate in international trade.